jasonch35/ragreforged-docs/docs/gameplay-changes.md

 The total Success Rate at Base Level 99 is calculated as if the character has effects such as Gloria, Gospel, Guild Leader passive, etc.

 This change also caters to casual players who want their characters to be in the rankings.

+### Autotrade Merchants

+While still applicable, all classes can now vend on their own.

 ### Endow Sage